divyat2605/Product-Query-Bot/README.md

 Content-Type: application/json

 {
-  "query": "Show me phones with great cameras"
+  "query": "Show me phones with great cameras"  ##Query is subjective to the product details provided }
-}
 Sample Response: